Amazon: US accuses online giant of illegal monopoly

 Amazon said the lawsuit was "wrong on the facts and law, and we look forward to making that case in court".

-It is the latest tech giant to be sued by US regulators.
+It is the latest technology giant to be sued by US regulators.

+The FTC's boss, Lina Khan, has had Amazon in her crosshairs for years.

+In 2017, Ms Khan, then only 29, published a major academic article arguing the online retailer had escaped anti-competition scrutiny.

+And in July it lost an attempt to block Microsoft from completing its deal to buy the maker of Call of Duty.

+There is pressure on Ms Khan to make at least one high profile complaint stick - and at the FTC they have high hopes for this case.

-The FTC, along with 17 state attorneys, claims that Amazon is a "monopolist" that stops rivals and sellers from lowering prices.
+The agency, along with 17 state attorneys, claims that Amazon is a "monopolist" that stops rivals and sellers from lowering prices.

 The regulator also alleged the internet giant's actions "degrade quality for shoppers, overcharge sellers, stifle innovation, and prevent rivals from fairly competing against Amazon".

-However, Amazon said that if the FTC lawsuit is successful, it would mean fewer products to choose from, higher prices, and slower deliveries for consumers.
+However, Amazon says that if the "misguided" FTC lawsuit is successful, it would mean fewer products to choose from, higher prices, and slower deliveries for consumers.

-The lawsuit is the latest US government legal action aimed at breaking the dominance of massive US tech firms.
+The key part of the case involves consumers losing money - getting worse deals - because of the alleged monopoly.

+US anti-competition legislation is complicated, but generally, prosecutors have to show companies have acted in a way that hurts consumers financially.

 Earlier this month, a court battle began between Google and the US government, which has accused it of having an advertising technology monopoly.